CPJKU/dcase_task2/docs/index.md

 ```

 ## Preparing and Evaluating a Leaderboard Submission
-As the final submission is an average (ensamble) of three different models
+As the final submission is an average (ensemble) of three different models
 we need a few more scripts to get to the final submission.

 The first step is to prepare all the predictions of the individual fold models on the test set: